DSI-NRF-PENO/ePowerSim.jl/docs/src/index.md

 This package requires Julia >= v1.11.4

-To install it, please run:
+To install it, run:

 `] add https://github.com/DSI-NRF-PENO/ePowerSim.jl.git`

 !!! note "Installation of ePowerSim"
-    **It is highly suggested that ePoweSim is installed in a new environment.**
+    **It is highly recommended that ePoweSim is installed in a new environment.**

 ## Getting Started